Case Studies

 At this Argentine software cooperative, a designer at step six earns exactly what a developer at step six earns — and every four months the whole team decides who moves up.

-• A fair salary scale process across all positions
+• Fair salary scale for all

-• Discussions organized to lead to clear outcomes
+• Discussions leading to clear outcomes

 Case study: Eryx